 The Youth Work in Trades program offers students the opportunity to begin an apprenticeship while completing high school graduation requirements.
 It is a partnership with School District #36, the community, employers, Ministry of Education and the Industry Training Authority.
 Students may earn wages and up to 16 course credits by enrolling as a Youth Work in Trades student.
 There is a possible $1,000 award for qualifying students.

 Students can participate in Work Experience 12A or 12B and earn four - eight credits.
 See the Career Facilitator to discuss course requirements and possible placements.
 In addition, students can apply to the Barista Program (8 credits), the City of Surrey Mentorship Program (4 credits) or the Pathfinders Program (8 credits) which all offer excellent opportunities to learn employability skills and earn credits towards graduation.

 Students may develop attitudes, skills and knowledge that will assist a successful transition beyond secondary school.
 Students will gain knowledge through practical experiences and lessons in goal setting, informed decision making, accessing and analyzing information and personal responsibility.
-WORLDHOST is a comprehensive public relations and communications skills program, helpful in preparing for, and finding employment.
+SUPERHOSTis a comprehensive public relations and communications skills program, helpful in preparing for, and finding employment.
 FOOD SAFE is a one day course developed in conjunction with the Ministry of Health, to teach food service workers safe food handling methods.
 Both opportunities are great additions to a resume.